jai-nithish/medibuddy/README.md

-# React Dynamic API Renderer
+# React Dynamic API Renderer (Souce code - Master Branch)

 This is a React project that fetches data dynamically from the following API:
 `https://677f757b0476123f76a68a42.mockapi.io/api/labs/v1/page_config`.